o3de/o3de-multiplayersample/Documentation/PackedAssetBuilds.md

 ```

 After running, check the output logs to verify there aren't any crashes, missing assets, etc. If any assets are missing, go back to the AssetBundler step, add the assets, and repeat.

-### Run the Launchers from Visual Studio
-Rename the o3de-multiplayersample/Cache/pc folder to pc-loose
-Create an o3de-multiplayersample/Cache/pc folder
-Copy the engine_pc.pak and game_pc.pak files into that folder
-Use the same command-line parameters as above

 ## Linux profile packaged builds